 First of all, EU farming is already going through a process of structural change driven by market liberalisation, technology and production support from the earlier days of the CAP.
 Although some farmers have done well from this, the steep decline in the number of farms this has resulted in has fed into a sense of decline among farmers and rural communities.
 Together with the importance of farming to cultural identities, and notions of food sovereignty, this has made the politics of reform particularly difficult and prone to a culture war leaving most politicians without ties to the sector weary of engaging.

-Thirdly, there are the usual conflict of interests that arise around decades old policies serving a politically influential clientele, with many farm ministers or MEP’s in relevant committee’s having close personal ties to the industry.
+Third, there are the usual conflicts of interest that arise around decades-old policies serving a politically influential clientele, with many farm ministers or MEPs in relevant committees having close personal ties to the industry.

-Finally, the versatility of romanticised farming ideals in the agriculture debate obscures the reality of most of today’s farming practices and its impact on the natural world and our climate.
+Finally, the versatility of romanticised farming ideals in the agriculture debate obscures the reality of most of today’s farming practices and their impact on the natural world and our climate.

 As the debate on the next CAP enters its final phase one thing is becoming increasingly clear.
 A continuation of the status quo is becoming untenable for two simple reasons: First, transforming the way we use our land has become critical to reaching climate safety, because of the emissions the existing system generates, and the potential that ecosystems have to take carbon back out of the atmosphere.
 It is also essential to strengthen resilience in the face of already inevitable climate impacts.